Cascades in transport and optical conductivity of Twisted Bilayer Graphene

 Using a combined Dynamical Mean Field Theory and Hartree (DMFT+H) calculation we study the transport and optical properties of the 8-band heavy fermion model for Twisted Bilayer Graphene (TBG) in the normal state.
 We find resistive states around integer fillings which resemble the ones observed in transport experiments.
 From a Drude fitting of the low frequency optical conductivity, we extract a very strongly doping-dependent Drude weight and scattering rate, resetting at the integers.
 For most dopings, particularly above the integers, the Drude scattering rate is high but notably smaller than that of the local electrons.
 This highlights the important role of itinerant electrons in the transport properties, despite their limited spectral weight on the flat bands.
 At far infrared frequencies, the optical conductivity exhibits cascades characterized by highly asymmetric resets of the intensity and oscillations in the interband peak frequencies.

 Among the plethora of correlated states in magic angle TBG, the cascades in the Density of States (DOS)~\cite{WongNature2020,ChoiNatPhys2019,JiangNature2019,XieNature2019} and in the inverse compressibility~\cite{ZondinerNature2020,SaitoNature2021,RozenNature2021}, and the resistive states~\cite{CaoNat2018_2,PolshynNatPhys2019,SaitoNature2021,PolskiArXiv2022,LuqueMerinoArXiv2024,ghosh2024Arxiv}, are the signatures of the electronic correlations that remain up to the highest temperatures.
-Experimentally, maxima in the resistivity as a function of doping appear around integer fillings up to temperatures much higher than those at which insulating behavior (resistivity increasing as the temperature decreases) is observed and, in many cases, even when the latter is absent ~\cite{CaoNat2018_2,PolshynNatPhys2019,SaitoNature2021,PolskiArXiv2022,LuqueMerinoArXiv2024,ghosh2024Arxiv}.
-Evidence of symmetry breaking order has been reported only up to a few kelvin.
-In many strongly correlated materials, Mott-like physics produces a redistribution of the spectral weight, even if the correlated material is in its normal state, above any symmetry-breaking ordering, or it is a metal~\cite{ImadaRMP1998,BasovRevModPhys2011,GeorgesRMP1996,GullRMP2011,PizarroJphysComm2019, hauleArXiv2019, DattaNatComm2023,RaiPRX2024,HuPRL2023-2,KangPRL2021}.
-However, due to the intrinsic topology of the TBG flat bands, most explanations of the correlated states observed in these systems, including those resilient with temperature, involved the assumption of symmetry breaking~\cite{ChoiNatPhys2019,WongNature2020,ZondinerNature2020, GonzalezPRB2020,CeaPRB2020,ShavitPRL2021,KwanPhysRevX2021,ChichinadzeQuantumMat2022}.
+Experimentally, maxima in the resistivity as a function of doping appear around integer fillings.
+Insulating behavior, i.e. resistivity increasing as temperature decreases, and evidence of symmetry breaking order, have been detected only up to few kelvin.
+On the other hand, the maxima in the resistivity around integer fillings are present up to much higher temperatures and even when the low temperature insulating behavior is absent ~\cite{CaoNat2018_2,PolshynNatPhys2019,SaitoNature2021,PolskiArXiv2022,LuqueMerinoArXiv2024,ghosh2024Arxiv}.
+In many strongly correlated materials, Mott-like physics produces a redistribution of the spectral weight.
+Mott effects remain at temperatures above symmetry-breaking orderings, when the correlated material is in its normal state, and do not necessarily require insulating behavior~\cite{ImadaRMP1998,BasovRevModPhys2011,GeorgesRMP1996,GullRMP2011,PizarroJphysComm2019, hauleArXiv2019, DattaNatComm2023,RaiPRX2024,HuPRL2023-2,KangPRL2021,hofmannPRX2022}.
+Due to the intrinsic topology of the TBG flat bands, most explanations of the correlated states observed in TBG, including those resilient with temperature, have typically involved the assumption of symmetry breaking~\cite{ChoiNatPhys2019,WongNature2020,ZondinerNature2020, GonzalezPRB2020,CeaPRB2020,ShavitPRL2021,KwanPhysRevX2021,ChichinadzeQuantumMat2022}.